samblum17/Project-Triple-S/README.md

-//Last updated for Version 2.0 on November 9, 2020:
+//Last updated for Version 2.1 on December 17, 2020:
-- The all-new Survivor Mode.
-How many utensils can you correctly sort in a row?
-Keep sorting as many as possible without misplacing one.
-You have 2 seconds to sort each utensil.
-- A new Help screen in case you want to clarify the rules before any serious sorting begins
-- Do you wonder how many pieces of silverware you've ever sorted?
-Now you can keep track!
-Starting today, navigate to the new Help screen and show off your all-time running total of sorted utensils.
+- You impressed us with high scores in Survivor Mode, so we're upping the challenge: you now only have 1 second to sort each utensil.
+- Verified support for Macs with Apple silicon
+- Adjusts the location of the timer and pause button to be more accessible when playing on a Mac with Apple silicon
-- Redesigned Start screen
+- Clarifies game rules on Help screen
+- Adds the ability to return to the Main Menu from the Pause screen
+- Fixes a bug with the timer in Survivor Mode
-- Minor bug fixes and enhancements
+- Fixes a navigation bug after completing a game and switching game modes
+- Fixes a bug that misaligned text on devices with larger text sizes enabled

+Wishing you a wonderful, healthy 2021 and happy sorting!